libfuse/pyfuse3/rst/lock.rst

    with the global lock acquired.

-   Note that this object resembles a ``threading.Lock`` instance but is an instance of the `llfuse.Lock` class which is quite different from ``threading.Lock``.
+   Note that this object resembles a ``threading.Lock`` instance but is an instance of the `pyfuse3.Lock` class which is quite different from ``threading.Lock``.

 The `lock` object has the following methods:

-.. class:: llfuse.Lock
+.. class:: pyfuse3.Lock

   .. automethod:: Lock.acquire()

   .. automethod:: Lock.release

   .. automethod:: Lock.yield_